Security Architecture Policy

-It's essential that enterprise security architecture policy be endorsed and enforced starting at the top of the organization and moving down through every person who interacts with the environment.
+Endorsing and enforcing security architecture policy is essential, starting at the top of the organization and moving down through every person who interacts with the environment.
 This includes non-employees, as well as those who work for the organization.
 In order to help everyone adhere to the policies that have been put forth, the security architecture team will develop a set of security architecture standards.

 Security Architecture Standards